 In addition to the summary below, the fully comprehensive rules can be viewed on a blackball rules poster.

-The poster has been created in a PDF format suitable for viewing, download and printing as an ‘A3’ sheet.
+That poster has been created in the form of a PDF file suitable for viewing, download and printing as an ‘A3’ sheet.

 The Objective of the Game :

 Blackball is played with 15 coloured object balls and a cue ball.

 The object balls consist of two groups of seven and the black ball.

 Generally the group balls comprise one group of reds and another of yellows.

 Less often other colours of balls are used such as blue and yellow.

 The black ball may sometimes be referred to as the eight ball.